conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 Rerendering feedstocks
 ======================

-Rerendering is conda-forge's way to update the files common to all feedstocks (e.g. README, :term:`CI` configuration, pinned dependencies)
+Rerendering is conda-forge's way to update the files common to all feedstocks (e.g. README, :term:`CI` configuration, pinned dependencies).

-Rerendering can be done in two ways:
+Rerendering can be done in two ways, that are mentioned below:

  #.
-Using the webservice to run conda-smithy on the cloud by adding the comment ``@conda-forge-admin please rerender`` (see :ref:`dev_admservice`).
+Using the webservice to run conda-smithy on the cloud by adding the comment ``@conda-forge-admin please rerender`` (Visit :ref:`dev_admservice`).

  #.
-Run conda-smithy locally on your machine (see :ref:`dev_rerender_local`).
+Run conda-smithy locally on your machine (Visit :ref:`dev_rerender_local`).

 .. _dev_rerender_local:

 Rerendering with conda-smithy locally
 -------------------------------------

-The first step is to install ``conda-smithy`` in your root environment
+The first step is to install ``conda-smithy`` in your root environment.

 .. code-block:: shell